etsangsplk/hashgraph-ledger/README.md

 #### JWT `shares` claim name specification

-The claim name `shares` shall be used to specify the amount of shares a stake holder of a company referenced in the "iss" claim is claiming to be owning.
-This value shall only be applicable if the "iss" value can be resolved to a host using standard DNS lookup methods and the host provides sufficient information to uniquely identify the legal entity (company) referenced in the "iss" claim.
+The claim name `shares` shall be used to specify the amount of shares a stake holder of a company referenced in the `iss` claim is claiming to be owning.
+This value shall only be applicable if the `iss` claim value can be resolved to a host using standard DNS lookup methods and the host provides sufficient information to uniquely identify the legal entity (company) referenced in the `iss` claim.

 ## Become a shareholder